canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Experiment Design via Orthogonal Sampling
 '''''''''''''''''''''''''''''''''''''''''

-Assume that we want to conduct experiments and we have a total control on which values the input parameters will take.
+Assume that we want to conduct experiments and have complete control over the values that the input parameters can take.
 There are a number of approaches to select values, from

  - `factorial designs <https://en.wikipedia.org/wiki/Factorial_experiment>`_,
  - `central composite design <https://en.wikipedia.org/wiki/Central_composite_design>`_,
  - `A-, C-, D-, ... optimal designs <https://en.wikipedia.org/wiki/Optimal_experimental_design>`_,

 and so on.
-Although all of these designs have various nice properties such as being space-filling or efficient with respect to some optimization criteria, they do not take the parameter uncertainty into account.
-However, modelling the uncertainty may be required by some tasks, e.g. when estimating statistical moments from the sample.
+Although all of these designs have beneficial properties such as being space-filling or efficient concerning certain optimization criteria, they do not account for parameter uncertainty.
+However, modeling uncertainty may be required for certain tasks, such as doing statistical inference based on the sample.
 Orthogonal design allows us to model the parameter uncertainties while providing experiment designs with higher quality compared to random sampling with respect to space-filling properties.
-Since orthogonal sampling is a generalization of Latin hypercube sampling ( |LHS| ) to non-uniform variables, we will start by describing how an experiment can be designed using |LHS| and why it is superior to random sampling.
+Since orthogonal sampling is a generalization of Latin hypercube sampling ( |LHS| ) to non-uniform variables, we will begin by describing how an experiment can be designed using |LHS| and why it is superior to random sampling.

 Latin hypercube sampling